Our School App Stay connected on the go...

 In Year 7, students choose two languages from French, German or Spanish.
 They then choose a single subject to study in Years 8 and then on to GCSE.
 Gifted linguists may be able to choose a second language as part of their option choices.

-Students all follow EBacc groups of courses.
+Students all follow EBacc groups of courses in Years 10 and 11.
 All students study English Literature and Language, Mathematics, Triple Science, Geography or History and a Modern Foreign Language.

 |Choice 1 (MFL)|

 Current option subjects are: Art, Business Studies, Computer Science, Dance, Design and Technology, Drama, Economics, Media Studies, Music and PE.